-However, many folks do "invest" in these items in the hope of turning a profit.
+However, some folks do "invest" in these items in the hope of turning a profit.
 There is only so much wall space and so many shelves and curio cabinets that can be fitted into an ordinary home.

-The initial reaction upon receipt of most of the artwork/sculpture type items is going to be disappointment in the size of the piece.
+The initial reaction upon receipt of much of the artwork/sculpture type items is going to be disappointment in the size of the piece.
 Even if you read the disclaimer in the flyer, the reality can be shocking.

 Next, you may find that the "fine hand-painted" work is rather sloppily done, with gaps or color bleed into adjacent areas.
 Chances are, the items were produced in China by child labor.
 Sadly, this is true of so many of the goods we find these days, not just collectibles.

-However, (and they are counting on this!) the hassle of trying to return the item was more than I cared to deal with at that time, so I kept it.
-Even with the misleading advertisement, I did like the picture, so, oh well, lesson learned!
+However, (and they are counting on this), the hassle of trying to return the item was more than I cared to deal with at that time, so I kept it.
+Even with the misleading advertisement, I did like the picture.

 Humanity seems to have a gene coded for acquisition of material things.
 There are very few true ascetics who shun worldly goods, and those who do are usually motivated by spiritual ideals.
 That does not describe many people.